TERMS OF BUSINESS FOR NON-CONTENTIOUS PROBATE

 Who will carry out the work?

 Our team has over 30 years of collective experience in delivering high quality work in all matters relating to wills and estate administration.
 The team has particular expertise in high value estates and tax matters.
 We have three members of the team who may work on your matter.
-They are Michael Stennett, Solicitor and Head of probate and estate administration, and Debbie Stimson and Kevin Sagum, both of whom are Executive Legal Assistants, with many years collective experience.
+They are Michael Stennett, Solicitor and Head of probate and estate administration, and Debbie Stimson, Executive Legal Assistant, with many years collective experience.

 We adhere to Anti-Money Laundering procedures which will require us to take up-to-date proof of identity and proof of address for any payments made from you, or a third party on your behalf, to the Firm.
 This purpose of this policy is to protect you and your money.